carpentries-lab/good-enough-practices/episodes/03-software.md

 ### What your future self may think...
 ![Figure 1.
 Neil Ferguson's covid code twitter thread](../fig/ew-software-twit.png)

-### What is Research Software?
+### What is research software?

 - Any code that runs in order to process your research data
-- “Record all the steps used to process data.”
-That means, script everything if possible.
-Data analysis is software.
+- A record of all the steps used to process your data.
+Script everything if possible: data analysis is software.
 - R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable.
 Use them.

 > ## Software problems